 Designed to highlight the fascinating aspects of the wise orangutans, this 3,400-square-foot outdoor habitat will challenge their dexterity and intelligence.
 Careful thought and precise measurements were considered to let their immense physical, social and intellectual abilities run “wild.”

-From the forest floor to the treetops, there will be motivational tools to encourage instinctive behaviors.
-A grove of artificial and flexible yet extremely strong trees, poles and vines will provide climbing, exploring and resting areas above the naturally planted contoured forest floor.
+From the forest floor to the treetops, motivational tools will encourage instinctive behaviors.
+A grove of artificial and flexible yet extremely strong trees, poles, and vines will provide climbing, exploring, and resting areas above the naturally planted contoured forest floor.

-Guests will view the orangutans from several vantage points including a canopy level open-air shelter with a 40’ long viewing window.
-Nearby, a special access door will allow zookeepers to conduct live demonstrations and training exercises delighting the senses of all ages.
+Guests will view the orangutans from several vantage points including a canopy-level open-air shelter with a 40’ long viewing window.
+Nearby, a special access door will allow animal staff to conduct live demonstrations and training exercises delighting the senses of all ages.

 Orangutan Agility Course

 The hillside trail between the canopy and the “University”, boasts climbing structures, orangutan exercises, and conservation messages.
 “Sliding” down to the forest floor, guests will see how orangutan poo helps fertilize the plants and fruits they eat.
 Speaking of fruits, almost 90% of an orangutan’s diet is fruit.
 Orangutans’ arms are twice as long as their legs and can stretch far for that yummy treat.
 Along the Agility Course, guests will be tempted by the fruits on the “stretch” exercise.